The movement to establish the legal right to control the manner of one’s dying is truly worldwide, with work ongoing in

 On Saturday, February 18, 2017, a wonderful aid in dying law went into effect in Washington DC — our nation’s capital.

-So we’re up to five states where there are laws on the books authorizing aid-in-dying — California, Oregon, Washington, Colorado, New Mexico, Hawaii, Vermont, Maine and New Jersey — and one state, Montana, where the right has been established by ruling of the state supreme court.
-Six states altogether.
+So we’re up to six states where there are laws on the books authorizing aid-in-dying — California, Oregon, Washington, Colorado, New Mexico, Hawaii, Vermont, Maine and New Jersey — and one state, Montana, where the right has been established by ruling of the state supreme court.
+Seven states altogether.
 Plus Washington DC.

 The Oregon and other state laws all have the same basic features.
 You must be a mentally competent, adult resident of the state, and capable of making an informed decision.
 Your physician and a second, consulting physician must agree that you can be expected to die within six months.
 You must make several requests, both orally and in writing.
 There are waiting periods — it can’t be an impulsive decision.
 And if all of these conditions are met, your physician can write you a prescription.
 You fill the prescription, put the medication on the shelf, and then if and when your suffering becomes unbearable … if and when you decide … you take the medication to hasten your death.
 You can rescind your request for the medication at any time, and you’re never under any obligation to take it.